 One important meal prep tip for beginners is to keep in mind how many containers meal prepping requires.
 If you are someone without much kitchen storage space, it may be challenging to find the room for all these containers.
 However, one solution could be purchasing reusable sandwich bags that take up less space.

-How To Organize Your Fridge for Prepped Meals in Bulk
+How To Organize Your Fridge for Prepped Meals

 People who meal prep a lot typically use reusable containers such as Tupperware or mason jars to store all of their meals.
 You want to choose something that is easy to grab, has a secure lid and is microwave friendly.
 As the meals start adding up, you may find that you need to play a game of Tetris to fit everything into your fridge.